Ultan-Kearns/SupplementaryAI/README.md

 ## Neural Network Topology
 ### Activation Functions
-For the input and output layers I used a sigmoidal activation function and for the hidden layer I used TANH, I will explain why I used each of these functions below.
+For the input and output layers I used a sigmoidal activation function and for the hidden layers I used TANH, I will explain why I used each of these functions below.

 #### Sigmoidal Function
 ** REFERENCE NOTE ** Rather than reference the same source multiple times I will reference it once here, all information for this chapter was gotten from the sigmoidal wiki page here: [sigmoid][1]